 Medicinal use of THC

 In the United States, the Controlled Substances Act (CSA) of 1990 classifies marijuana as a Schedule I substance, which has no approved medical use and has high potential for abuse.
-However, many US states have legalized the use of medical marijuana.
+However, some US states have legalized the use of marijuana or medical or recreational use.
 Prescription medicines containing synthetic cannabinoids (THC) are already available.

 Both medications are used to treat chemotherapy patients who have nausea, vomiting and loss of appetite.
 However, Marinol is also approved to treat HIV patients with cachexia (weight loss, muscle atrophy, fatigue and loss of appetite).